 Florida Megan's Law

-Being named after Megan Kanka, Megan's Law was passed into federal law in 1995.
-Megan's Law makes it mandatory for all states
+Getting its name from Megan Kanka, Megan's Law was enacted into federal law in 1995.
+Megans Law requires that every state

-have a system in place for alerting local residents when a sexual offender is located in their community.
+put a method in place for alerting the public when a sexual offender is moves into their community.

-Megan was merely seven years old when a prior sexual offender that lived accross the street from her family, kidnapped,
+Megan was just seven years old when a repeat sex offender that was living accross the street from her family, abducted,

-rapped, and killed her.
-It was determined that if her family or other local residents had been alerted that a previous
+rapped, and murdered her.
+It was determined that if her family or other residents in the communtiy had known that a repeated

-sexual predator was housed in their community, this assult could've been prevented.
-With that in mind, the U.S. Congress
+sexual offender was residing in their neighborhood, this heinous act would've been prevented.
+On that train of thought, the U.S. Congress

-Ever since the law has been enacted, Florida has strived to protect its residents the most recent information
+Ever since the law was passed, Florida has made it a point to protect its supplying the most up to date information

-relevant to convicted sex offenders and their current residency.
-The law has shown that though sex crimes are still a
+relevant to previous sex offenders and their whereabouts.
+The legislation has shown that though sex crimes are still a

-problem in this country, crimes committed by previous offenders are on a decline.
+problem in this country, acts committed by previous offenders are on a decline.

-The information obtainable through the institution of Megan's Law has continued to be a signifcant advantage in keeping one's family
+The data accesible through the enactment of Megan's Law has proven to be a critical asset in keeping one's family

-safe from the dangers of sexual offenses.
-Being up to date on information that is relevant to you an your family is a must.
-We are
+shielded from the risk of sexual misconduct.
+Getting up to date on information that is relevant to you an your family is imperative. floridasexoffenderlist.org is

-devoted to making sure that access accurate information in a timely manner.
-Our database covers
+devoted to making sure that the public accurate data in a timely manner.
+Our database includes

-the entire U.S. and can be search by State, County, City, or Zip Code.
-Just include your area into the search box, and access the data you desire immediately!
+the entire Country and can be search by State, County, City, or Zip Code.
+Just insert your area into the search box, and receive the inforamtion you need immediately!

 Make your FREE search now, and find out how many of Florida's Offenders are living close to your own home.